 Literacy, Phonics and Reading

 In Transition there is a strong emphasis on the acquisition of key literacy skills.
 In Literacy we use a multi-sensory approach including the teaching of phonics and key word recognition.
 The children have access to a wide variety of age-appropriate reading materials to aid development.
 We encourage a love of literature through classroom libraries with a range of picture and information books, weekly trips to Finsbury Library and regular story sessions.
-Towards their time in Transition, we consolidate the foundations established and continue to build upon these in ways which extend and enrich the learning opportunities of the children.
+Towards the end of their time in Transition, we consolidate the foundations established and continue to build upon these in ways which extend and enrich the learning opportunities of the children.

-From reading, developing vocabulary and learning about authors, to story writing, poetry, instructional and factual writing we aim to help the children develop their literacy skills in an enjoyable way and instil a love of literature.
+From reading, developing vocabulary and learning about authors, to story writing, poetry, instructional and factual writing, we aim to help the children develop their literacy skills in an enjoyable way and instil a love of literature.
 The children enjoy writing for projects and making books.
 Naturally, they also have lessons in comprehension, punctuation and grammar.

 Once the children become independent readers, it is expected that our children are able to read for pleasure over sustained periods of time, whilst also being able to navigate around and locate relevant information in a range of text types.
 When this is not the case, we gently support children to first develop a love of literature, then gain confidence in their own reading ability.